 FSCD Medical Care Services

-Our Care Professionals are also trained in ventilator care.
-The need for a ventilator can be temporary due to sudden illness, or long term due to chronic illness.
+Our Care-Pros are also trained in ventilator care.
+The need for a ventilator can be temporary due to sudden illness or long-term due to chronic illness.

 A ventilator blows air into airways through a breathing tube.
 One end of the tube is inserted into a windpipe and the other end is attached to the ventilator.
 The breathing tube serves as an airway by letting air and oxygen from the ventilator flow into the lungs.